 "Recognition in Germany" is the information portal of the German federal government on the recognition of foreign professional qualifications.
 It is intended primarily for persons who have acquired a professional qualification abroad and want to find out whether they need an official "certificate of recognition" in order to pursue their profession in Germany.
 A recognition may be required in certain occupations (for example, in regulated occupations such as medical doctor, teacher or geriatric nurse), or it could improve one's chances in the German labour market.
-The portal is available in German and English.
-The most important facts on the topic of "recognition of foreign professional qualifications" are also presented in the following languages: Arabic, French, Greek, Italian, Polish, Romanian, Russian, Spanish and Turkish.
+The portal is available in German and English, as well as Arabic, French, Greek, Italian, Polish, Romanian, Russian, Spanish and Turkish.
 For mobile use, there is also the "Recognition in Germany" app, which offers the information in seven languages: German, English, Arabic, Dari, Farsi, Pashto, and Tigrinya.

 The "Act to Improve the Assessment and Recognition of Professional Qualifications Acquired Abroad", known in short as the Federal Recognition Act, has entered into force on 1 April 2012.
 It unifies and expands the procedures for evaluating foreign professional qualifications at the federal level.
 The Act covers the dual training occupations, the master craftsmen occupations, other further training qualifications and additional occupations regulated by sectoral laws such as medical doctors and lawyers.
 At the federal state level, corresponding Länder Regulations regulate the recognition of occupations under the scope of responsibility of the state governments, such as nursery teachers, social education workers or engineers.
 The legal provisions simplify the recognition of foreign vocational certificates and promote the integration of qualified migrants into the German labour market and thereby make an important contribution to ensuring an adequate supply of skilled workers.